dennishilk/dennishilk.github.io/README.md

 | 💡 **Dynamic Visitor Counter** | Simulated, time-based counter (no API or tracking) |
 | 📰 **News Page** | Live Linux news feed from Phoronix & OMG!Ubuntu |
 | 🎨 **Gruvbox-like Design** | Clean, minimal, readable |

+💬 License

+This repository is open-source.
+Feel free to fork, study, and learn from it — but please give credit when reusing assets (avatar, Nebby, or layout).

+© 2025 Dennis Hilk — GitHub Profile